pg2455/pg2455.github.io/_posts/2025-06-20-mixed-precision/fp.md

 This output reveals the true stored representation of `0.1`—which, as you can see, is not exactly 0.1.
 This discrepancy arises from the limitations of binary floating-point formats: many decimal fractions simply cannot be represented exactly in binary.

-**Note:** This is usually not a problem—unless high precision is critical in your application.
+**Note:** This is usually not a problem, unless high precision is critical in your application.

 **But how can this limitation lead to surprising behavior?**